 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.

-Although, if you want to enjoy luxurious nitro coffee every day, then some good equipment would be a sound investment.
+Although, if you want to enjoy luxurious nitro coffee every day rather than as an occasional treat, then some good equipment would be a sound investment.

 WHAT YOU’LL NEED